n8n-io/n8n-docs/docs/workflows/components/nodes.md

 ## Node settings

-The node settings allow you to control node behaviors and add node notes.
+The node settings under the **Settings** tab allow you to control node behaviors and add node notes.

-There are four toggles.
-When active, they do the following:
+When active or set, they do the following:

+* **Request Options**: Select **Add Option** to view and select these options.
+	- **Batching**: Control how to batch large numbers of input items.
+	- **Ignore SSL Issues**: Download the response even if SSL validation isn't possible.
+	- **Proxy**: Use this if you need to specify an HTTP proxy.
+	- **Timeout**: Set a timeout for the request in ms.
-* **Always Output Data**: the node returns an empty item even if the node returns no data during execution.
+* **Always Output Data**: The node returns an empty item even if the node returns no data during execution.
 Be careful setting this on IF nodes, as it could cause an infinite loop.
-* **Execute Once**: the node executes once, with data from the first item it receives.
-It doesn't process any additional items.
+* **Execute Once**: The node executes once, with data from the first item it receives.
+It doesn't process any extra items.
-* **Retry On Fail**: when an execution fails, the node reruns until it succeeds.
+* **Retry On Fail**: When an execution fails, the node reruns until it succeeds.
-* **Continue On Fail**: the workflow continues even if the execution of the node fails.
-When this happens, the node passes along input data from previous nodes, so if you enable this setting, the workflow design must handle unexpected output data.
+* **On Error**:
+    - **Stop Workflow**: Halts the entire workflow when an error occurs, preventing further node execution.
+    - **Continue**: Proceeds to the next node despite the error, using the last valid data.
+    - **Continue (using error output)**: Continues workflow execution, passing error information to the next node for potential handling.

 You can document your workflow using node notes:

-* **Notes**: note to save with the node.
+* **Notes**: Note to save with the node.
-* **Display note in flow**: if active, n8n displays the note in the workflow as a subtitle.
+* **Display note in flow**: If active, n8n displays the note in the workflow as a subtitle.